samschott/maestral/README.md

 $ maestral gui --config-name="personal"
 $ maestral gui --config-name="work"
 ```
-This will start two instances of Maestral, syncing the private and the work accounts,
+This will start two instances of Maestral, syncing a private and a work account,
 respectively.
 Multiple Maestral daemons are supported as well.

 By default, the Dropbox folder names will contain the capitalised config-name in braces.